THE GRAND OVERVIEW

 HEADMASTER: Fr.
 Raymond Davison

-With his large beard, booming voice, and signature blend of gravitas and joie de vivre, Fr.
+With his booming voice, large beard, and signature blend of gravitas & joie de vivre, Fr.
 Davison is delighted to welcome students to Year One of The Glebe School.
 Drawing on his experience in the world of classical education and his love of literature, history, and the Church, Fr.
-Davison's vision for The Glebe School is one of academic excellence rooted in the cultivation of virtue, placed in parish community life, all while stewarding the land dedicated this work.
+Davison's vision for The Glebe School is one of academic excellence rooted in the cultivation of virtue, placed in parish community life.

 Born in the mountains of Pennsylvania and raised in various small towns in the Northeast, Fr.
 Davison graduated from a classical Christian school in Delaware, and earned his B.A. in Liberal Arts with an emphasis on history, philosophy, and education from The King’s College in New York City.
-After graduating, he jumped into elementary education at Great Hearts Academy and began to discerned his calling to the priesthood in the Anglican church.
+After graduating, he jumped into elementary education at a Great Hearts Academy and discerned his calling to the priesthood in the Anglican Church.
 Upon completion of his M.Div. at St. Vladimir’s Orthodox Theological Seminary, he served as Headmaster of Saint Paul's Classical School in Melbourne, FL for five years.
-In 2026, he moved his family to Gloucester, VA to be the founding headmaster of The Glebe School.
+In 2026, he moved his family to Gloucester, VA to be the Founding Headmaster of The Glebe School.

 Fr.
 Davison is married to Joy, a former teacher, writer, and classical school graduate.
 They have two toddler boys and a house full of books.